 - low income adults, children, elderly, and handicapped may not have access

 - oil is imported, creating trade deficit

 - land impact from car based communities is sprawling

-- one out of six fatalities are pedestrians
+- one out of six fatalities are pedestrians, and rising!

 A large part of US driving could be eliminated by better access to transportation alternatives such as public transit or walking and biking.
 This becomes only more true as younger generations move towards the cities.

 Thankfully cities around the world are now starting to prioritize people!

 We need public streets where healthy children can play, but a car may drive.